-Tangible non-current are assets that have a physical shape.
+Tangible non-current assets are assets that have a physical existence.
 A tangible non-current asset would, for example, be a company car, while an intangible non-current asset would be goodwill.
 If a long-term asset can be touched, it is tangible.

 IFRS allows non-current assets to be measured through the cost model or the revaluation model.
 US GAAP only permits the cost model.

 Tangible non-current assets are carried at cost less accumulated depreciation and impairment loss.